STDs in the Philippines

 Diagnostic Challenges in Women

-STDs can affect anyone, regardless of gender, but they are often harder to diagnose in women.
-This is because many STDs do not show symptoms as clearly in women as they do in men.
-For instance, while men can often confirm their STD status with a single test, women may need a series of tests due to the internal nature of female reproductive organs.
+STDs can affect anyone, but they are often harder to diagnose in women.
+This is because many STDs do not show symptoms in women.
+For instance, men can often confirm their STD status with a single test.
+Women may need a series of tests.
+This is due to the internal nature of female reproductive organs.

 Consequences of Delayed Diagnosis